bentomhall/nih-system/homebrewery/world/player-options.md

 - Duration instantaneous
 - Classes: Druid, Bounty Hunter, Ranger, Spellblade, Warmage
 ____
 The air around a creature you can see within range takes on the aspect of ice.
 The target must make a Constitution saving throw.
 On a failed save, the target takes 4d6 cold damage and their movement is reduced to 0 until the end of their next turn.
-On a success, they take half damage and are not slowed.
+On a success, they take half damage and their speed is not reduced.

 When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for every spell slot level above 1st.